return42/sphkerneldoc/linux_src_doc/drivers/infiniband/core/verbs_c.rst

 -----------

 - The first sg element is allowed to have an offset.
-- Each sg element must be aligned to page_size (or physically contiguous to the previous element).
-In case an sg element has a non contiguous offset, the mapping prefix will not include it.
+- Each sg element must either be aligned to page_size or virtually contiguous to the previous element.
+In case an sg element has a non-contiguous offset, the mapping prefix will not include it.
 - The last sg element is allowed to have length less than page_size.
 - If sg_nents total byte length exceeds the mr max_num_sge \* page_size
 then only max_num_sg entries will be mapped.
-- If the MR was allocated with type IB_MR_TYPE_SG_GAPS_REG, non of these constraints holds and the page_size argument is ignored.
+- If the MR was allocated with type IB_MR_TYPE_SG_GAPS, none of these constraints holds and the page_size argument is ignored.

 Returns the number of sg elements that were mapped to the memory region.